georgeerol/RoboticArmPickAndDrop/README.md

 ![Joint Reference Frame Origins](./misc_images/JointReferenceFrameOrigins.JPG)

-## Reference frame  assignesments in URDF file
+## Reference frame  assignments in URDF file
 Each row of the DH parameter table represents the homogeneous transform between frame {i-1} and frame {i}.Therefore we should incrementally check that the position of our frame origins are consistent with the cumulative displacements defined in the URDF file.